laveee3/Database_Window_Functions/README.md

 How to Run
 Load the members, sales, and menu tables in any SQL database (e.g., PostgreSQL, MySQL, SQLite).
 Run each query in sequence to get results for the respective questions.

+#-----------------------  Code named SQL window functions --------------------#

+# 📊 SQL Practice Problems – Window Functions, Aggregations & Joins

+This repository contains a collection of **advanced SQL problems** inspired by YouTube tutorials and interview-style questions.

+The focus is on:
+- Window Functions (ROW_NUMBER, DENSE_RANK, NTILE, LEAD, LAG, etc.)
+- Aggregations and Grouping
+- Self-Joins
+- Cumulative and Moving Averages
+- Top-N problems

+2️⃣ Find Employees Who Earn More Than Their Managers (Self-Join) 3️⃣ Create a Histogram of Ages Using FLOOR()
+4️⃣ Find the Nth Most Experienced Employee (DENSE_RANK) 5️⃣ Calculate a 7-Day Moving Average of Sales
+6️⃣ Using FIRST_VALUE() and LAST_VALUE()
+7️⃣ LEAD/LAG Window Functions
+8️⃣ NTILE() – Divide Scores into Quartiles
+9️⃣ Cumulative Sum
+🔟 Top 10 Records for Each Category
+1️⃣1️⃣ Top 10 Customers by Day/Week/Month
+1️⃣2️⃣ Find the 3rd Purchase of Each User
+1️⃣3️⃣ Find the Highest Sale for Each Day